 Most cosmetics companies sell products claiming to lift and firm the skin, even when it's crepe-textured.
-The claims sound convincing (like "facelift in a bottle"), but almost without exception they aren't genuine.
-It's not that some firming creams don't have value for skin; it's just that most firming and lifting creams are poorly formulated, and the promises stretch the truth of what's possible from any skincare product.
+So do firming creams work?
+The claims may sound convincing (like "facelift in a bottle"), but almost without exception they aren't genuine.
+It's not that some skin firming creams don't have value; it's just that most stretch the truth of what's actually possible.

-Note: in some products, the collagen or elastin is supposedly "reengineered" to be made small enough so it can be absorbed into the skin, but even if nano-sized, these ingredients still will not fuse with the collagen and elastin in your skin.
+Sometimes the manufacturer of a skin firming face cream will claim that the collagen or elastin is "reengineered" to be small enough to be absorbed into the skin, but even if nano-sized, these ingredients still will not fuse with the collagen and elastin in your skin.
 Any claims to the contrary are not supported by independent, peer-reviewed research.
-More important: how would the collagen and elastin you applied all over your face know what collagen and elastin to attach to in your skin and which to leave alone?

-Almost without exception, when you buy a cream that targets loose skin or a product claiming to tighten crepey skin, its effects, if any, are due to ingredients such as film-forming agents.
-Just like the name states, film-forming agents form a film on the skin, and that can make the skin "feel" tighter.
+Almost without exception, when you buy a cream that targets loose skin or claims to tighten crepey skin, its effects, if any, are due to ingredients such as film-forming agents.
+These form a film that can make the skin "feel" tighter.
 The effect is temporary and you won't see noticeable lifting of sagging skin, but the sensation is often enough to convince women that the product is working.
-Skin "feeling" tighter is not the same as making a real change for the better in the tone or laxity of your skin.
-Using what really works will get you closer to the results you want!

 Sources: Journal of Drugs in Dermatology, September 2012, pages 1036–1040; Birth Defects Research, September 2012, pages 248–257; International Journal of Cosmetic Science, April 2012, pages 132–139, and February 2011, pages 62–69; Biomacromolecules, February 2012, pages 379–386; Journal of Cosmetic Science, March 2010, pages 125–132; Journal of Cosmetic Dermatology, March 2009, pages 56–62; Journal of the European Academy of Dermatology and Venereology, volume 20, 2006, page 980; and Experimental Dermatology, volume 11, 2002, page 398.